By Lynne Forrest

 In reality, how others see us is not our concern.
 How we see ourselves is what can bring us transformation.
 We learn to focus on what we are believing.
 We notice the impact in own lives of believing those particular, and often painful, thoughts – beliefs like, “I’m only as important as what I can do for others,” or “They’re trying to hurt me,” or “I’m a total failure.”
 These are just a few of the stories with which we torture ourselves.

 Remember that just because we believe these stories does not make them true.
 But when we do believe them, we will act in ways that make them true!
 This is a profound and simple dawning of consciousness that holds a key to the door off the triangle.
 Used with sincere desire and rigorous, self-loving truth, these steps are the process that takes us all the way, straight through to the “Off” exit.
 As we liberate ourselves through self-responsibility and truth telling, we transform our lives.
-We actualize our Higher Selves, thus realizing the possibility that lies within each of us to live, not out of an ego limited story, but to expand into a much bigger and wonderful experience of life.
+We actualize our higher, “Observer Self,” thus realizing the possibility that lies within each of us to live, not out of an victim-ego story, but to expand into a much bigger and more wonderful experience of life.

 Getting off the triangle is not something we do once and for all.
 We get on and off all the time.
 Understanding tools like Stephen Karpman’s victim triangle brings us a map.
 It shows us where we are in our relational life and where we’re headed.
 Studying this map helps us find the best route for getting off the triangle.
 Again, it’s a process, not a final destination.
 I invite you to relax into the role of curious, creative explorer, and willing student.

 © 2008 Lynne Forrest